James-Bray19/Topology-Optimisation/README.md

 - **Help Button**: If you're unsure how to use the application, there is a "Help" button located in the top-right corner.
 This feature provides guidance on using most of the software's functionalities.

+- **Code Examples**: These code samples are scripts designed to work inside a unity environment and will not run on their own.

 ## Feedback and Support

 If you encounter any issues, have suggestions for improvements, or need assistance, please feel free to reach out to me.